 Anti-freeze contains important corrosion inhibitors.
 Ensure the 50% anti-freeze/water solution is maintained and topped up all year round (not just in cold conditions).
 Failure to do so may cause corrosion of the radiator and engine components.

-Use an ethylene glycol based anti-freeze (containing no methanol) with non-phosphate corrosion inhibitors suitable for use in aluminium engines.
-The specific gravity of a 50% anti-freeze solution at 68° F (20° C) is 1.075 and protects against frost down to -33° F (-36° C).
+The specific gravity of a 50% anti-freeze solution at 20° C (68° F) is 1.075 and protects against frost down to -36° C (-33° F).